veelo/gettext/readme.md

 - All marked strings that are seen by the compiler are extracted automatically.
 - Constants, immutables, static initializers, manifest constants and anonimous enums can be marked as translatable (a D specialty).
 - Plural forms are language dependent.
-- Multiple identical strings are translated once.
+- Multiple identical strings are translated once, unless they are given different contexts.
+- Notes to the translator can be attached to individual translatable strings.
 - Code occurrences of strings are communicated to the translator.
 - Available languages are discovered and selected at run-time.
 - Platfom independent, not linked with C libraries.